-Flinders Preschool is committed to:
+Flinders Preschool Inc. is committed to:

-- complying with all legislative requirements, standards and current best practice and guidelines, including recommendations by Red Nose Australia (refer to Sources) - its duty of care to all children at Flinders Preschool, and ensuring that adequate supervision is maintained while children are sleeping, resting or relaxing - consulting with parents/guardians about their child's individual relaxation and sleep requirements/practices, and ensuring practices at the service are responsive to the values and cultural beliefs of each family - providing a positive and nurturing environment for all children attending the service - allowing children to be actively involved in decision making, to provide an environment that encourages them to reach their potential - providing a safe environment where children feel comfortable and safe to play, talk, or relax - children's safety and wellbeing will be fostered through responsive relationships, engaging experiences and a safe and healthy environment.
+- complying with all legislative requirements, standards and current best practice and guidelines, including recommendations by Red Nose Australia (refer to Sources) - its duty of care (refer to Definitions) to all children at Flinders Preschool Inc., and ensuring that adequate supervision (refer to Definitions) is maintained while children are sleeping, resting or relaxing - consulting with parents/guardians about their child's individual relaxation and sleep requirements/practices, and ensuring practices at the service are responsive to the values and cultural beliefs of each family - providing a positive and nurturing environment for all children attending the service - allowing children to be actively involved in decision making, to provide an environment that encourages them to reach their potential - providing a safe environment where children feel comfortable and safe to play, talk, or relax - children's safety and wellbeing will be fostered through responsive relationships, engaging experiences and a safe and healthy environment.